 Inspecting Structural Quality And Design

-When buying a home in Florida, it is important to inspect the structural quality and design.
-This includes ensuring that the foundation is sound, the roof is in good condition, and that the plumbing, electrical and HVAC systems are functioning properly.
+Inspecting the structural quality and design is essential when buying a home in Florida.
+This includes ensuring that the foundation is sound, the roof is in good condition, and that the plumbing, electrical, and HVAC systems are functioning correctly.

-Additionally, all doors and windows should be in good condition and properly insulated.
+Additionally, all doors and windows should be in good condition and adequately insulated.
 Exterior walls, floors, interior ceilings, and stairs should be inspected for any signs of damage.

 Finally, all appliances should be in good working order.